An Output-Polynomial Time Algorithm to Determine all Supported Efficient Solutions for Multi-Objective Integer Network

 Given a BOIMCF problem and using the enhanced parametric network approach~\cite{raith17} to determine all $N$ extreme nondominated points in $\mathcal{O}(N\cdot n(m+n\log n ))$ time in a first step, results in an $\mathcal{O}(N\cdot n(m+n\log n ) + \mathcal{S}(m+n))$ time algorithm to determine all $\mathcal{S}$ supported efficient solutions to a BOIMCF problem.

 Given a MOIMCF problem with a fixed number of $d$ objectives, the dual Benson's algorithm~\cite{Ehrgott2012} can be used for the first phase.
 In addition, while the lexicographic MCFP can be solved in polynomial time~\cite{Hamacher2007}, we can use the lexicographic dual Benson's algorithm presented in \cite{Boekler2015}, which determines all extreme nondominated vectors, all facets of the \emph{upper image} and the \emph{weight space decomposition} in $\mathcal{O}(N^{\lfloor \frac{d}{2}\rfloor}(\operatorname{poly}(n,m)+ N \log N))$.
-Note that in phase two, the corresponding image of some solutions may lie in more than one maximally nondominated face and therefore are included in more than one face.
+Note that in phase two, the corresponding image of some solutions may lie in more than one maximally nondominated face and, therefore, are included in more than one face.
 The approach yields an $\mathcal{O}(N^{\lfloor \frac{d}{2}\rfloor}( \operatorname{poly}(n,m) + N\log N + N^{\lfloor \frac{d}{2}\rfloor}\mathcal{S}( m+n + N^{\lfloor \frac{d}{2}\rfloor}d))$ time algorithm to determine all $\mathcal{S}$ \strictly supported efficient solutions for a $d$-objective MOIMCF problem.
-To our best knowledge, this is the first output-polynomial time algorithm to determine the complete set of supported efficient solutions.
+To our knowledge, this is the first output-polynomial time algorithm to determine the complete set of supported efficient solutions.

-The following table summarizes the contribution of our article and the existing results from literature on the existence of output-polynomial time algorithms for the MOIMCF problem w.r.t.\ different solution concepts.
-In the table, a check-mark indicates existence, a cross indicates that the existence of such an algorithm can be ruled out, and the question mark indicates that this problem remains an open question.
+The following table summarizes the contribution of our article and the existing results from the literature on the existence of output-polynomial time algorithms for the MOIMCF problem w.r.t.\ the different subsets of interest.
+A check mark indicates existence, a cross indicates that the existence of such an algorithm can be ruled out unless $\mathbf{P}= \mathbf{NP}$, and the question mark indicates that this problem remains an open question.